 Who can join the network of elected women?

-Membership of NEW is open to any women BMA members who hold elected or appointed positions on BMA committees and regional structures, and those elected or appointed to attend BMA conferences.
+Membership of NEW is open to women BMA members who hold elected roles on BMA committees, councils, divisions or fora.

-Email the BMA’s corporate equality, diversity and inclusion team on [email protected], to find out more about the group or to express an interest in joining.
+Email us at [email protected] to find out more about the group or to express an interest in joining.